Mirantis/virtlet/docs/virtletctl/virtletctl_virsh.md

 corresponding libvirt domain name.
 If @podname is specified, the target k8s node name is inferred automatically based on the information of the VM pod.
-In case if no @podname is specified, it's necessary to provide the node name using the --node flag.
+In case if no @podname is specified, the command is executed on every node and the output for every node is prepended with a line with the node name and corresponding Virtlet pod name.

 ```
 virtletctl virsh [flags] virsh_command -- [virsh_command_args...]